jnlon/gmouse/README.md

 ### Gyroscope

-**Update**: The accelerometer works much better for our use that the gyroscope, see the section below
+**Update**: The accelerometer works much better for our use than the gyroscope, see the section below

 The MPU-6050 seems to return values corresponding to the orientation of the device relative to it's previous sampling state (can this be configured?).
 When